jcmturner/gokrb5-test/testenv/docker/krb5kdc-res/README.md

-# KDC Intergation Test Instance for RESDOM.GOKRB5
+# KDC Integration Test Instance for RESDOM.GOKRB5

 DO NOT USE THIS CONTAINER FOR ANY PRODUCTION USE!!!